 Our Circuit Youth Workers aim to provide a service that is part of the fabric of the local community; offering young people the opportunity to build important personal and interpersonal skills, gaining self-confidence and self-esteem.

-We have recently developed new work in Lea School, so the project now works in Marton, Lea, Misterton, Market Rasen, Caistor and Nettleton.
+The QUEST-ion project have worked and are hoping to continue works in Marton, Lea, Market Rasen and Caistor.
 You can support the project in its outreach work by praying for it, by volunteering and by financial support.
-Please contact Liz Childs (☏ 01427 610057) if you would like to share in any of these ways.
+Please contact Rev. Liz Childs (☏ 01427 610057) if you would like to share in any of these ways.

 There is incredible potential in this generation...

 You just need to know where to look for it!